Nito Mestre: Solo career

 "Nito Mestre and Los Desconocidos de Siempre" was formed in early 1976, after Sui Generis had finally separated.
 During its early stage, the band was formed by María Rosa Yorio, Alfredo Toth, Rodolfo Gorosito, Francisco Pratti, Osvaldo Calo and Mestre himself.

 Their first album was recorded at ION Studios in Buenos Aires in 1976 and was released on September 6 in a show at the Estrellas Theatre with a series of performances that lasted for two months.
 The band was one of the few rock groups to play such a significant number of live gigs during those days.
 It was awarded the prize for the best folk group of the year and Nito won the Best Rock Singer title for his third consecutive year.
-The departure of Osvaldo Calo from the band – he was invited to play with Astor Piazzola in France - marked the arrival of a series of pianists like Alejandro Lerner, Eduardo Zvetelman and finally Ciro Fogliata, ex keyboard player for the renowned Los Gatos.
+The departure of Osvaldo Calo from the band – he was invited to play with Astor Piazzola in France - marked the arrival of a series of pianists like Alejandro Lerner, Eduardo Zvetelman and finally Ciro Fogliata, ex keyboard player for Los Gatos.

 The band's second album was recorded between Argentina and Brazil in 1978 and was followed by a two-month tour of Brazil together with Leon Gieco and Crucis.
 On their return to Buenos Aires, the band performed at the Luna Park and in 1979, Nito Mestre and Los Desconocidos de Siempre recorded Saltaba sobre las nubes (Jumping Over the Clouds), an LP that made record sales that year.
 Ciro Fogliata later emigrated to Spain and was replaced by Mono Fontana who played first the drums and then piano, leaving the drum work to Claudio Martinez, former member of Espiritu.
 In 1980, after having made a great many live presentations both in Argentina and abroad, Los Desconocidos de Siempre dismembered in August.